Composable Verification in the Circuit-Model via Magic-Blindness: Preliminaries

 This equality is easy to do by hand for $n=1$, then trivial to generalize to the multi-qubit case.

-\paragraph{$\QOTP$ via EPR pairs and measurements.} A $\QOTP$ followed by using a quantum communication channel can be replaced by creating an EPR pair, using a quantum channel to send half of it and applying a Bell measurement.
-This equivalence is shown using Shor-Preskill's reduction~\cite{SP00simple} using a delayed measurement.
+\paragraph{$\QOTP$ via EPR pairs and measurements.} A $\QOTP$ followed by a quantum communication channel can be replaced by creating an EPR pair, using a quantum channel to send half of it, and applying a Bell measurement.
+This equivalence is shown using Shor-Preskill's reduction~\cite{SP00simple} with a delayed measurement; see Figure~\ref{fig:QOTP-EPR}.
 Throughout the paper, we refer to this replacement as an EPR reduction of the initial protocol.

-\paragraph{Pauli Twirl.} Applying a random Pauli operator on a quantum state is a recurrent procedure in quantum cryptography or learning since it benefits from the following Twirling lemma. \begin{lemma}[Pauli Twirl ~\cite{DCEL09exact}] Let $\rho_n$ be a $n-$qubit quantum state, and let $\E, \E'\in\Pauli_n$.
+\paragraph{Pauli Twirl.} Applying a random Pauli operator on a quantum state is a recurrent procedure in quantum cryptography or learning since it benefits from the following Twirling lemma. \begin{lemma}[Pauli Twirl ~\cite{DCEL09exact}] Let $\rho_n$ be a $n$-qubit quantum state, and let $\E, \E'\in\Pauli_n$.
 Then:

 \end{lemma}